awasthiabhijeet/al-folio/_pages/about.md

 social: true
 ---

-I am a first year PhD Student at the [Department of Computer Science and Engineering](https://www.cse.iitb.ac.in), [IIT Bombay](https://www.iitb.ac.in).
+I am a second year PhD Student at the [Department of Computer Science and Engineering](https://www.cse.iitb.ac.in), [IIT Bombay](https://www.iitb.ac.in).
 My interests lie in the area of Machine Learning.
 I am currently working on problems in Continual Learning.
 <br/>In past I have worked on algorithms for dynamically growing neural networks as a part of my undergraduate thesis at [IIT Kharagpur](https://www.iitkgp.ernet.in).

 Education